DCT

 The Invention Explained

-- The Patented Solution: The invention is a two-part framing system.
-The first part is a "repositionable wall mount" that sticks to the wall using a special adhesive and contains a magnetic element.
-The second part is the frame itself, which has a corresponding magnetic element on its back.
-This allows the frame to be magnetically attached to the wall mount and easily repositioned by sliding it, without detaching it from the wall (’889 Patent, Abstract; col. 3:15-28).
-The wall mount specifically includes a layer of foam and a "magnetically receptive rubber layer" to improve contact with textured walls and provide a "cushion effect" (’889 Patent, col. 2:45-54).
+- The Patented Solution: The invention is a two-part framing system designed for easy, damage-free, and adjustable wall mounting.
+The first part is a wall mount that adheres to a surface via a repositionable adhesive and presents a magnetically attractive surface (’889 Patent, col. 1:61-67).
+The second part is the frame itself, which has a corresponding magnetic element on its back, allowing it to be detachably coupled to the wall mount (’889 Patent, col. 3:6-14).
+A key aspect of the wall mount is its construction from a layer of foam bonded to a magnetically receptive rubber layer, which provides a cushioned and pliable base for the adhesive (’889 Patent, col. 2:45-54).

 Key Claims at a Glance

-- Independent Claim 1 requires:- A repositionable wall mount configured for being repositionably secured to a support surface, the wall mount including a first magnetic element.
+- A repositionable wall mount configured for a support surface, including a first magnetic element.

-- A frame with a rear face including a second magnetic element that is magnetically attracted to the first.
+- A frame with a rear face including a second magnetic element that is magnetically attracted to the first magnetic element.

-- The frame having a border frame section and an internal "center section which protrudes outwardly."
+- The frame has a border frame section and an internal center section, with the claim stating the center section “protrudes outwardly from the center section.”

-- The second magnetic element being located within the protruding center section and offset from the border, defining a border area around the magnet.
+- The second magnetic element is located within the center section and is offset from the border frame section, defining a surrounding border area.

-- The repositionable wall mount including a layer of foam.
+- The repositionable wall mount includes a layer of foam.

-- A repositionable adhesive coated over the foam layer.
+- A repositionable adhesive is coated over the layer of foam.

-- A "magnetically receptive rubber layer that is permanently bonded to the layer of foam."
+- A magnetically receptive rubber layer is permanently bonded to the layer of foam.

 III.
 The Accused Instrumentality